bchardim/openshift-workshop/README.md

 sh-4.2$ *exit*

 ```
-*The HTTP/1.1 200 OK response means the node is correctly connecting.*
+-> The HTTP/1.1 200 OK response means the node is correctly connecting.

 ```bash
 $ oc delete project sdn-test
 project "sdn-test" deleted
 ```

-To verify the functionality of the routers, check the registry service once more, but this time from outside the cluster:
+* To verify the functionality of the routers, check the registry service once more, but this time from outside the cluster:
-(Check external access to SDN )
+-> Check external access to SDN

 ```bash
 $ curl -kv https://docker-registry-default.apps.example.com/healthz